maaretp/sbom-tool-comparison/README.md

 ## To Do

-* Extend to other images
 * Compare to upstream project shared info
 * Compare to Artifactory Xray
 * Compare License Detection
+* Create summary of summaries